-Meals: Breakfast & lunch featuring our farm grown food is included
+Meals: Lunch featuring our farm grown food is included

 In this interactive 2-day workshop participants will gain experience in accomplishing many ordinary farm tasks using working cattle, including hauling materials and how to plow and cultivate a vegetable garden.
 Participants will yoke and work with the farm’s well-trained oxen and instructors will demonstrate each piece of equipment focusing on driver and animal safety and efficiency.

 The workshop will cover the use of a variety of equipment including a stoneboat, a scoot, a two-wheel oxen cart, and a four-wheel “truck” (four-wheel wagons built for hauling lumber, logs, barrels, etc.).